DocsWatchTowerGenerate API Key

 Generate API Key

-How organization ingestion keys work and how to operate them safely.
+How organization ingestion keys work, how to rotate them, and how to keep transaction ingestion secure.

 Organization-scoped access

-Each tenant uses its own ingestion key for transaction monitoring requests.
+Each tenant uses its own ingestion key, keeping transaction ingestion scoped to one organization.

 Lifecycle visibility

-WatchTower tracks creation, rotation, revocation, and last-used metadata for support and auditability.
+Creation, rotation, revocation, and last-used metadata support operations and audit review.

-Keep ingestion keys in backend config or a secret manager, never in browser code.
+Keep ingestion keys in backend configuration or a secret manager, never in browser or mobile code.

 Section